2015 Rowland Heights, California bullying incident: Trials and convictions

 The adult perpetrators were arrested on March 31, 2015, after the victims contacted law enforcement.
 The suspects each had a bail of $3 million.
 The father of one suspect was arrested after he was accused of attempting to pay off a witness.

 The perpetrators were initially charged with torture and kidnapping.
 In California, being convicted of torture could result in a life sentence.
 The three adult perpetrators initially pleaded not guilty.
 Ultimately the three took plea deals.
-On Tuesday January 5, 2016, Zhang and Zhai pleaded no contest to kidnapping and assault by great means of force likely to produce great bodily injury.
+On Tuesday, January 5, 2016, Zhang and Zhai pleaded no contest to kidnapping and assault by great means of force likely to produce great bodily injury.
 Yang pleaded no contest to these charges.
 For each person, torture and two kidnapping counts were dismissed as part of the plea bargain.

 The perpetrators were ultimately sent to the California state prison system.
 Zhai, represented by attorney Evan Freed, received a 13-year sentence.
 Yang received a 10-year sentence.
 Zhang received a sentence of over 6 years.
-The three adult suspects apologized for their actions while in court.

 Twenty-year-old Zheng Lu, who gave the other perpetrators a pair of scissors but did not directly participate in the attack, was arrested in December 2015 and received a trial separate from the other three adult perpetrators.
 In 2016, he was sentenced to three years in prison for his participation in the case.

 The juvenile suspects were sentenced to the juvenile correctional system.

 After the prison sentences of the perpetrators are finished, they will be deported back to China.